MartaBofillRoig/Allocation/optimisation/README.md

     non-concurrent controls with Lagrange Multipliers.
 Two-period trial design assuming fixed sample sizes in period 1 and 2, assuming equal allocations in period 1.

+In the folder *comparisons*, we run some examples to check that the solutions using both parameterisations give the same results.